 Just about all mushrooms can be dehydrated, and some actually taste better when dried, as the process concentrates their flavor.
 Shiitakes are particularly good dried, and some people love to use dried morels.

 You can dehydrate mushrooms is in the oven.
 Simply clean the mushrooms with a soft brush, slice, place on parchment with no pieces touching, and put in the oven for an hour or so.
 Turn once and put back into the oven for another hour or until totally dried, turning more times if required.

 You can also dry your mushrooms in a Food Dehydrator.

-Chefman Food Dehydrator Machine with 6 Trays — This is a food dehydrator that I use and recommend.
+If you decide to purchase a food dehydrator, it’s important to buy a good one.
+I use and recommend the Chefman Food Dehydrator Machine with 6 Trays.
 There are cheaper ones, but the cheap ones have one preset temperature that is usually too high for dehydrating mushrooms.
 This one lets you set the temperature anywhere from 95￮F to 158￮F.